White wavy lines texture on a surfaceRetinol

 Provenance, origin: Germany.

-Chemical characteristics: Retinoid form; Hydrophobic molecule (not soluble in aqueous medium); Density: about 0.9 g/cm3; Miscible in fats; Molecular weight: 286.5 g/mol; pH: 5.5 - 8.0
+Chemical characteristics: Form of retinoid; Hydrophobic molecule (not soluble in an aqueous environment); Density: approximately 0.9 g/cm3; Miscible in fats; Molecular weight: 286.5 g/mol; pH: 5.5 - 8.0.

 Characteristics: Emulsion, colloidal solution, true aqueous solution.

-Function: Skin care agent.
+Function: Skin maintenance agent.

 Details

-• Hair care (serums).
+• Haircare (serums).

-Preservation
+Preservation Method

 Find out more